Music-Bot-for-Jitsi/Jimmi/ISSUE_TEMPALTE/bug-report.md

 ---
 name: "🪳 New Bug Report"
-about: Create a new report and help us, to improve the project!
+about: Create a new report and help us to improve the project!
 title: ""
 labels: "bug, help wanted, needs assignee"
 assignees: ''